Are Red Light Cameras Legal? State-By-State (September 2025)

 Red Light Camera Laws by State

 Many states have made red light cameras legal, and they’re used in cities to enforce traffic laws.
-A total of 25 states currently allow their use.
+As of September 2025, a total of 25 states and D.C. currently allow their use.
 In some cases, only certain cities or zones are authorized to operate them.
 In these states, drivers can be fined even if a police officer did not witness the violation.
 Notable examples include California, Florida, New York, Washington, Illinois, and Arizona.

 State